 As a worker, you have legal rights and are protected by the law.
-If you have been injured, become ill, or been hurt whilst at work then our personal injury solicitors can give you free telephone advice on what to do next.
+If you have been injured, become ill, or been hurt whilst at work then our personal injury solicitors can give you free telephone guidance on what to do next.
 Call now and answer a few simple questions, so we can tell you what your rights are and how much potential factory accident compensation you could be owed.

 Warehouse & Factory Accident Compensation in London

 Factory and warehouse workers are amongst those people at the highest risk of suffering a personal injury at work.
 Over the last decade, our solicitors** have represented multiple workers around the UK and in London and helped them to get the financial justice they deserve after an accident.

 If you have been hurt and injured whilst working in a factory or warehouse in London and believe that it was not your fault, then you could be entitled to receive accident compensation.

 To get started, simply call our helpline today.
 We will ask you for a little bit of information about the accident and can quickly tell you whether you are owed compensation.
 All of our London personal injury solicitors** work on a no win, no fee* agreement, meaning you are not exposed to any large financial risk.